kaifsiddiquei/GITBOOK/core-features/ai-powered-features/giveaway-automation.md

 ---

 *Ready to explore Web3-native features?
-Continue to the next section to learn about DEXGO's Web3 integration capabilities.*
+Continue to the next section to learn about DecNect's Web3 integration capabilities.*